xorpd/idsearch/README.md

 IDSearch Works using python2.7 and [sqlite](https://sqlite.org/)
 [fts4](https://www.sqlite.org/fts3.html) indexing.

-IDSearch works in two steps: If first indexes your IDB (IDA database file) and creates an optimized database called sdb (Search database).
+IDSearch works in two steps: It first indexes your IDB (IDA database file) and creates an optimized database called sdb (Search database).
 Any further queries are performed against the optimized sdb.